Proudly Serving Dallas, FT.Worth, San Antonio, Houston.

 As opposed to consular processing, adjustment of status generally involves less extensive background checks and security clearances.
 However, adjustment of status is only available to certain foreign nationals who are already present in the United States, and not all applicants are eligible for this process.

 The NVC sends the petitioner and the visa applicants a notice of receipt and instructions on completing the necessary forms and submitting the required supporting documentation.
+Understanding and adhering to these instructions is vital, as any errors or omissions can lead to delays in the processing of your application.

 Applicants for immigrant visas will be required to attend an interview with a consular interview at the U.S. embassy or consulate abroad.
+This interview, held in the foreign country of residence, is a chance for consular officers to verify information in the application and gauge the candidate’s eligibility for immigration.

 The cost of consular immigrant visa processing fees may vary depending on the type of immigrant visa sought and the country where the foreign national will apply for the visa.